Axway/mft-convert/content/en/docs/TransferCFT/admin_intro/admin_commands_intro/cfttell.md

 ---

-    title: Using cfttell
+    title: "Using cfttell"
-    linkTitle: CFTTELL - Retrieve system information
+    linkTitle: "CFTTELL - Retrieve system information"
-    weight: 270
+    weight: 260

----
-UNIX and Windows only
+---UNIX and Windows only

 This executable file retrieves system information, for example information needed to request a key.
-To use <span class="code">`cfttell`</span>:
+To use `cfttell`:

-- Navigate to the<span class="code">` <CFTDIRINSTALL>/bin`</span> directory
+- Navigate to the` <CFTDIRINSTALL>/bin` directory
 - Run cfttell

 Options: